MESURF88/MultiplayerCars/README.md

 add C:\Program Files (x86)\cpr\include to the user environmental variable PATH
 ```

-# building client
+# building client windows

 ```
-once all the installation is done, or a source file for the client has been modified run either build_debug_client_nmake.bat or build_default_debug_client.bat to build an executable in nmakebuild or a solution in build respectively
+once all the installation is done, or a source file for the client has been modified run either build_debug_client_nmake.bat or build_default_debug_client.bat to build an executable in nmakebuilddbg or a solution in builddbg respectively

 to build release, must first run the setup_release_dependencies.bat before building with the corresponding scripts, build_release_client_nmake.bat